January 21, 2020

 You may ask: Why?

-- include? is backwards from common usage -- we don't ask whether a group includes an item, but whether an item is in a group.
+- include? is backwards from common usage -- if the item is our focus, we don't ask whether a group includes an item, but whether an item is in a group.
 The same is true of a container.

 - Ruby isn't English; and more generally, programming languages aren't human languages.
 But programming languages are based on human languages and on everyday experience.
 We do sometimes ask questions like "Does this container or group include this item?"
 We are asking a question about the group.